 or, the whale (AHMW #2)

-A twelve-page zine, collecting nine computational poems adapted from the first chapter of Herman Melville's Moby-Dick.
+A sixteen-page zine, collecting nine computational poems adapted from the first chapter of Herman Melville's Moby-Dick.
 With each progressive poem the parameters of the algorithm are changed slightly, starting with a barely readable mash of characters and ending with something with diction which is recognizably Melville's own.

 It's recommended that these poems be read out loud—or at least attempted to.